 Why I Paint

-On one hand, here is the landscape, moving me to respond to it, taking my breath away, on the other hand, here is the painting now on canvas.
-For all intents it is the same image and yet lacking, not taking my breath away.
-Another artist would have understood this problem immediately but it took me some time to understand that what I am called to do is not paint the landscape but to paint the feeling it gives me and yet, because I love realism, to keep it real.
+On one hand, here is the landscape, moving me to respond to it and take my breath away.
+On the other hand, the painting is now on canvas.
+For all intents, it is the same image, yet lacking, and it does not take my breath away.
+Another artist would have understood this problem immediately, but it took me some time to realize that I need not to paint the landscape but to paint the feeling it gives me, and yet, because I love realism, to keep it real.

 As obvious as this may seem, it must be remembered when painting realism.
-I can paint the object, yes, but I must also remember to paint what I feel about it or, better yet, paint it in such a way that my emotional response will be can be found and experienced by the viewer of the finished piece.
+I can paint the object, yes, but I must also not forget to paint what I feel about it or, better yet, paint it so that my emotional response can be found and experienced by the viewer of the finished piece.
 This is accomplished through the composition, color, brushwork, and finish.
 It is that subtle thing called art.

 Artist’s Life

-I have been honored three times at the Carmel Art Festival, was winner of the first Monterey Plein Air Festival, and have been part of a number of painting competitions and exhibits across the nation: Plein Air Easton, Sedona Plein Air Festival, Callaway Gardens Plein Air, and others.
-I enjoyed a long career in art as an illustrator, designer, and fine artist before returning to my native California and taking up plein air landscape oil painting.
+I have been honored three times at the Carmel Art Festival, was the winner of the first Monterey Plein Air Festival, and have been part of several painting competitions and exhibits across the nation: Plein Air Easton, Sedona Plein Air Festival, Callaway Gardens Plein Air, and others.
+I enjoyed a long career in art as an illustrator, designer, and fine artist before returning to my native California and taking up plein-air landscape oil painting.
 I’ve worked in watercolor, scratchboard, paper sculpture, and acrylic.
 My work is part of the permanent collection of the Academy Art Museum on the East Coast.
 I am one of the founding members and a Signature Member of the Monterey Bay Plein Air Painting Association (MBPAPA).
 I work outdoors and in the studio.
+My work is currently available directly from me.
 My wife and I live in Monterey.

 Museums